Full-conformal novelty detection: Discussion

-Our boosting scheme above is in fact a generalization of the original e-BH-CC framework~\citep{lee2024boosting}.
-In particular, the function $\phi_j(c;S_j)$ we define in~\eqref{eq:cond_exp} differs from the original version: here, boosting is made possible with the assistance of the $K$-FC p-values; in the original version, a multiplicative factor $c$ is applied to $e_j$ to enable more rejections.
-The generalization has many benefits: (1) it allows for boosting even when $e_j=0$, and (2) it to some degree achieves the ``best of both worlds'' by leveraging both the e-values and p-values.
-The following proposition rigorously show that the boosted e-values defined through~\eqref{eq:boosted_eval} are valid e-values and that the boosted e-values deterministically improve upon the original ones.
+The following proposition rigorously shows that the boosted e-values defined through~\eqref{eq:boosted_eval} are valid e-values and that the boosted e-values deterministically improve upon the original ones.
 The proof of Proposition~\ref{prop:boost_eval} is delegated to Appendix~\ref{appd:proof_boost_eval}.